Mobile Attestation Fallback

 Various ways to onboard users can be designed, based on the credential types the client credentials flow supports, and there are also many ways of provisioning credentials using Android keystores.
 The most secure options use a different cryptographic credential per user as discussed in the following sections.

 The app can load an asymmetric keypair installed in a keystore on the device, then use it to produce a JWT Client Assertion, which it then sends as proof of ownership.
-The Identity Server is configured with a way to get the public key of received assertions.
-In some setups, the easiest to manage option is to point to an external JWKS URI.
+The Curity Identity Server is then configured with a way to get the public key with which to verify received assertions.

-To use the highest security option for fallback attestation, a third party component is usually involved, which provisions Android keystores on each device.
+To use the highest security option for attestation fallback, a third party component is usually involved, which provisions Android keystores on each device.
 The two most common options are summarized below.

 In some corporate setups it is common that all devices integrate with a Mobile Device Management (MDM) system.
-In these cases it is common for each user to already have a distinct key or certificate installed on the device, which the mobile app can retrieve and use for attestation.
-The Identity Server will be configured to trust credentials issued by the MDM system.
+In these cases it is common for each user to already have a distinct key or certificate installed on the device, which the mobile app can retrieve and use for DCR registration.
+The Curity Identity Server will be configured to trust credentials issued by the MDM system.

 Software ID of this client when they register, resulting in the actual dynamic clients being created.